-A2.6 We have a number of concerns about how the ED currently describes and explains the notion of control it is proposing should be applied.
+- A2.6 We have a number of concerns about how the ED currently describes and explains the notion of control it is proposing should be applied.
 In some cases this is just about drafting.
-However, in some other cases the inconsistencies in the descriptions and explanations seem to be more than that, and cause us to be unsure as to what is being proposed.
-This issue is discussed further in our response to questions 3 and 7.
+However, in some other cases the inconsistencies in the descriptions and explanations seem to be more than that, and cause us to be unsure as to what is being proposed. - A2.7 As regards consistency and clarity we consider the ED should clarify in relation to returns whether it is referring to variability of returns or absolute returns.
+Without such clarity too much emphasis will be placed on the power criterion.
+We also note that the term returns is not consistently applied in current IFRS. - A2.8 This issue is discussed further in our response to questions 3 and 7.